hegh/dmtool/README.md

 deleting them with Delete or Backspace.
 If you need to add more NPCs, use A or D.

+If you need to make larger changes, pause the Player View with Q first to avoid exposing areas or avatars that your players should not see yet.
+Pausing includes updates to scrolling and zooming, so you are free to make all kinds of adjustments without your players seeing anything.

 I recommend *not* saving the map, so it can more easily be reused next time, unless you need to stop for now and resume later.
 In that case, use Ctrl+Shift+S to Save-As rather than overwriting your original map.